How to choose keywords for SEO?

 Refine your keyword list with these semantic or related words.
 Use them to your advantage because Google has classified them as significant.

-5. How to choose keywords for SEO - Examine the Competitors
+5. Examine the Competitors

 You can also use tools like SEMRush to help discover the best keywords.